Inferno filming locations

 BATTISTERO SAN GIOVANNI

-Sienna feels confused and vertigo and our couple take a brief stop within one of the cozy by-streets of Florence, a route prelude before another Florentine landmark, well-known as the CATTEDRALE DI SANTA MARIA DEL FIORE within the Piazza Del Duomo square.
-The very fact of the reconstruction and entrance restriction has never been on the concern of Professor Langdon and they sneak into the Baptistry, closed for the repair works.
-It’s the fact that this Christian sanctuary, a baptize cradle for Dante and a number of Medici natives, is generally overcrowded with tourists.
-The Professor and Sienna find the death-mask as well as the hidden encryption on it.
-The new information defines Venice as the next traveling adventure point.
+Sienna feels confused and vertigo, and our couple takes a brief stop within one of the cozy by-streets of Florence, a route prelude before another Florentine landmark, well-known as the CATTEDRALE DI SANTA MARIA DEL FIORE within the Piazza Del Duomo square.
+The very fact of the reconstruction and entrance restriction has never been the concern of Professor Langdon, and they sneak into the Baptistry, closed for the repair works.
+It’s a fact that this Christian sanctuary, a baptized cradle for Dante and some Medici natives, is generally overcrowded with tourists.
+The Professor and Sienna find the death mask as well as the hidden encryption on it.
+The new information defines Venice as the next travel destination.

 BATTISTERO SAN GIOVANNI